5 Common Home Loan Mistakes To Avoid

 Applying with just one bank and telling them so

-In Malaysia, it has become a general practice for seasoned homebuyers to “shop around” for the best loan package before committing to one (NOTE: to find out how, read our guest post with renowned Malaysian property guru Jeffery Lam).
+In Malaysia, it has become a general practice for seasoned homebuyers to “shop around” for the best loan package before committing to one.
 Apply with only one bank, and what you’re really doing is giving yourselves no other options even if the terms offered to you are appallingly bad.

 Not factoring in your home loan costs

 Property financing involves fees, charges and even home insurances that may come as a surprise for the inexperienced homebuyers.
 Some banks absorb part of these charges, whilst others may not.
 Most homebuyers have limited funds (and hence the need to take a loan), so it is imperative that you understand these charges involved before you commit.

 There are various fees and charges home buyers must take into consideration when buying a property.
 Check if you are financially ready to buy a house in Malaysia before taking the plunge.

 Not reading the terms & conditions